OpenFolf/project-report-vuepress/docs/technical-overview/README.md

 ## Database

-We put a lot of importance on flexibility of the application and being able to adapt and continue to evolve the structure of the data we store.
-When designing the database for the application it was therefore important to emphasize flexibility and scaling with possible tradeoffs in performance.
+We put a lot of importance on flexibility of the _application_ and being able to adapt and continue to evolve the structure of the data we store.
+When designing the database for the _application_ it was therefore important to emphasize flexibility and scaling with possible tradeoffs in performance.

-We received permission from [DGCourseReview](https://www.dgcoursereview.com/) to use their API to collect data about courses in Iceland and use in the development of the app.
+We received permission from [DGCourseReview](https://www.dgcoursereview.com/) to use their _API_ to collect data about courses in Iceland and use in the development of the _application_.
 But we eventually want to replace their data with our own.
 Either through our collaboration with folf entities in Iceland or our own data collection.

 ### SQL vs. NoSQL

-We decided to use a NoSQL database over using a traditional relational SQL database.
-In a NoSQL database you can store data without carefully defining the structure upfront and you are able to add fields to the database tables without restructuring the database schema.
+We decided to use a _NoSQL_ database over using a traditional relational _SQL_ database.
+In a _NoSQL_ database you can store data without carefully defining the structure upfront and you are able to add fields to the database tables without restructuring the database schema.
 This provided us with more flexibility and we were able to avoid extensive upfront planning of the database.

-Another determining factor in choosing NoSQL over SQL was NoSQL’s ability to scale easily.
-SQL databases are designed primarily to be run on a single server and are therefore not easy to scale.
-The data in a NoSQL database is less structured and each stored object is relatively independent.
-This enables NoSQL databases to scale horizontally, you just add more and more servers when needed.
+Another determining factor in choosing _NoSQL_ over _SQL_ was _NoSQL’s_ ability to scale easily. _SQL_ databases are designed primarily to be run on a single server and are therefore not easy to scale.
+The data in a _NoSQL_ database is less structured and each stored object is relatively independent.
+This enables _NoSQL_ databases to scale horizontally, you just add more and more servers when needed.

 ### DynamoDB

-For our NoSQL database we are using _DynamoDB_ from _Amazon Web Services_.
-With _DynamoDB_ being part of the _AWS_ ecosystem it enabled us to easily integrate it with our app. _DynamoDB_ has a simple API that you can easily interact with, for example in _Lambda_ functions.
+For our _NoSQL_ database we are using _DynamoDB_ from _Amazon Web Services_.
+With _DynamoDB_ being part of the _AWS_ ecosystem it enabled us to easily integrate it with our _application_. _DynamoDB_ has a simple _API_ that you can easily interact with, for example in _Lambda_ functions.
 It also easily enables you to have a large amount of storage and extremely high read/write speeds.
 Only paying on demand for each request and not having to manage uptime of the database.
 With _DynamoDB_ the horizontal scaling of the database happens automatically giving us almost infinite scaling ability, with little or no loss in performance.

 ### ER diagram